sond8807-rgb/isaacsim-environments-robots/Robots/setup.md

 After cloning the repo, go to the Content window in Isaac Sim and drag and drop the robot onto the viewport: Robots > robot_name.usd.

+Both the Spot robot and G1 are available in the Isaac Sim Asset Browser.